ultrachrisp/ultrachrisp_blog-hugo/content/post/HelloWorld.md

 date        = "2016-02-01T09:32:54+02:00"
 title       = "HelloWorld"
-description = "Moved from Wordpress" tags        = ["Development", "CMS", "Hugo"]
+description = "Moved from Wordpress" draft       = false tags        = ["Development", "CMS", "Hugo"]
 +++

-# Hugo
+## Hugo

-I was lucky enough to use Hugo for a commercial product that I immediately decided to move my Wordpress site accross to Hugo.
+I was **lucky** enough to use _Hugo_ for a commercial product that I immediately decided to move my Wordpress site accross to Hugo.
 The freedom that a static site generator coupled with some build tools hosted publicly provides is a new experience for me yet it feels so natural.

 # Hugo
 ## Hugo